 Choose between Images and Assets

-While Images are suitable for basic product visuals, Assets are generally the preferred method to manage media content in Composable Commerce.
+While Images are suitable for basic product visuals, Assets are generally the preferred method to manage media content.
 The flexibility, rich metadata, and support for multiple file types make Assets a powerful tool for creating engaging and informative product experiences.

 If you need to manage anything other than simple product images or if you require detailed metadata and flexible organization, Assets are the way to go.